Cyclic Vomiting Syndrome (CVS)

 - Complications may include pain, reflux, fainting, depression, panic disorder, irritable bowel syndrome, and injury to the esophagus.

 - Cyclic vomiting syndrome is generally considered to be a variant of migraines by researchers.

 - "Cyclic vomiting syndrome plus" is considered a diagnosis when a patients also exhibit symptoms of developmental delay or intellectual disability, muscle weakness (myopathy), and/or seizures.

-- The disorder has a wide range of reported prevalence, about 4 to 2000 per 100,000 children; but seems to occur less frequently in adults although the data is not clear.
+- The disorder has a wide range of reported prevalence, about four to 2,000 per 100,000 children, but seems to occur less frequently in adults although the data is not clear.

 - Researchers suggest several factors may contribute to the disorder: brain function disorder, hormonal abnormalities, GI problems, migraine-like conditions, and changes in mitochondrial DNA.

-- Some people may inherit the changes in mitochondrial DNA that may cause the disorder.
+- Some people may inherit the changes in mitochondrial DNA that may cause or contribute to the development of the disorder.